TereBts/py_study_tracker/README.md

 Users can log a study session by selecting a course, adding a duration, optional notes, and choosing a date and time.
 StudyStar then aggregates all study data to display helpful insights, including progress toward goals, total hours completed, weekly streaks, and motivational milestones.

-A space-themed achievement system rewards users for key milestones — such as hitting hour targets, completing goals, and maintaining weekly streaks — helping learners stay motivated throughout their study journey.
+A space-themed achievement system rewards users for key milestones such as hitting hour targets, completing goals, and maintaining weekly streaks - helping learners stay motivated throughout their study journey.

 Instructions are provided throughout the platform to guide users, and authenticated users can view, edit, or delete their courses, goals, and sessions.
 A dedicated contact page allows users to send questions, feedback, or suggestions directly through the app.

-Visit the deployed website here: [Insert link once deployed].
+Visit the deployed website [here](https://studystar-tracker-4c939321ffcd.herokuapp.com/)].

 ## Table of Contents